aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### I. Auth0 Application Creation:
 1. Open your browser, go to Auth0.com and signup for a new account.
+1. For the User Type, select *Personal*, and tick *I need advanced settings*.
 1. The default domain will be something like `dev-fsdf1y29`, but you should overwrite it with a domain of your own, in the format `cohortName-yourFirstName`, for example `matai-2021-john` 1️⃣.
 This value will be used later.
-1. For the Role, select *Yes, Coding*, and tick *I need advanced settings*.
 1. Select **Australia** as your *Region*.
 1. Click *Create Account*.
 1. Make sure **Development** is selected as the *Environment tag*.
 This should be the default but you can check it by looking at what is displayed at the top left (in the black bar, immediately under your domain) or by going to *Settings*.